 Before we begin to sift through the gems, there are some things you might want to know about getting to Tassie.
 Wherever you might want to start your adventure, there’s surely a flight that will suit your fancy.
 There are a number of flights you can choose to fly into.

-The Apollo branch in Tasmania is located less than 2km from Hobart International Airport has domestic flights to and from mainland Australia.
+The Apollo branch in Tasmania is located less than 2km from Hobart International Airport, which has domestic flights to and from mainland Australia.
 A perfect point to start your self-drive adventure.

-What to pack for a campervan trip to Tasmania
+What to pack for a road trip to Tasmania

 In our previous blog post, we discussed which packing mistakes you might be doing.
 Tasmania’s climate has generally cool temperature with four seasons.
+The average maximum daily summer temperatures are between 17 and 23 degrees Celsius and winter daily temperatures sit between 3 and 11 degrees Celsius.
 But for those who are not aware, weather conditions don’t only change from season to season or even everyday, but every hour!
 Packing can be tricky for Tassie so here are some tips on the not-so-obvious things you need to include in your luggage:

 - Warm clothes and walking shoes

-- In Tasmania, the old joke “If you don’t like the weather, wait five minutes” applies.
+In Tasmania, the old joke “If you don’t like the weather, wait five minutes” applies.
 Bring clothes that you can layer when it gets too cold for your liking and then you can easily remove when it’s humid again.
 Jackets, jumpers, long pants and even gloves may do just the trick.
 Try to bring an extra pair of walking shoes too, you’ll need them.
-Be sure to pack appropriate clothes if you’re visiting coastal areas though.
+Of course, be sure to pack appropriate clothes if you’re visiting coastal areas.

 - Sun protection